Assault by Contact Charges in Texas – What You Should Know

 • Causes physical contact that you know or believe will be offensive or provocative

 As you can see, the definition of “assault” is broad in Texas.
 It doesn’t just refer to hurting someone physically but to a range of offensive behaviors.
-These include hurting the other person physically, threatening them, or simply touching them in an offensive way.
+These include causing the other person physical pain, threatening them, or simply offensively touching them.

 Offensively touching another person is assault by contact under Penal Code 22.01 (a) 3 in Texas.
 Assault by contact is a Texas Class C misdemeanor assault.